 The name of the Hinglajgarh Fort is derived from Goddess Hinglaj Devi, who was the Kuladevi or family deity of the Kshatriyas.
 A temple devoted to the goddess, commissioned by the Mauri rulers, is also present in the premises of the fort.
 Originally the region was known as Hinglaj Tekri.
 However after the Mauri kings founded the fort, the territory came to be known as Hinglajgarh.

-, the Hinglajgarh Fort was further fortified making it safe and sound in the face of impending danger.
+During the rule of the Parmaras, the Hinglajgarh Fort was further fortified making it safe and sound in the face of impending danger.
 The territory was occupied by King Halu from the Hada dynasty (a branch of the Chauhan clan) in 1281.
 Later the fort was seized by Chandrawat rulers.
 In 1773, Hinglajgarh was captured by Queen Ahilya Bai of the Holkar dynasty after she defeated King Laxman Singh Chandrawat.
 During her reign the fort and the temple Of Goddess Hinglaj (Hinglaj Mata Temple) were renovated.
 Moreover, some other temples in the vicinity, including a temple of Lord Rama and temple of Lord Shiva, were restored.
 The fort at Hinglajgarh was primarily utilised as a shelter for the rulers and was never considered a permanent capital, even though it was occupied by several royal dynasties.

 Architecture of Hinglajgarh